NOTE: Analysis is mixed in with the relation of

 outlet flash white as black smoke pours from them.
 That white flash may remind of the light through the two holes in the banging "door" and the approach of mother.
 (88) Now from across the room, we watch as in the black smoke a small gold ball briefly appears then is gone. .
 (89-91) Cooper forms out of

 the black smoke, a hole observed in the right big toe of his sock.

-We will also notice that Cooper's FBI pin is no longer on his jacket, thought it was there when he began to be pulled through the electrical socket.
-He left behind more than his shoes, but the FBI pin didn't drop to the floor along with his shoes.
+We will also notice that Cooper's FBI pin is no longer on his jacket, though it was there when he began to be pulled through the electrical socket.
+He left behind more than his shoes, but the FBI pin didn't drop to the floor along with his shoes in the world on the other side of the socket.
 What happened to it?

 So Cooper has returned, but Mr. C didn't go back in.
 Instead a "manufactured" man, named Dougie, took Mr. C's place by being transported to the lodge.
-Taking Mr. C's place in this way, Cooper was also enabled to return even though Mr. C had not gone back in.
+Dougie taking Mr. C's place in this way, Cooper was also enabled to return even though Mr. C had not gone back in.
 Dougie was made, it seems, for this purpose.
 And he certainly didn't have a clue.
 He seemed like a kind of pleasant guy with Jade.
-Not an asshole.
 Suddenly he gets sick and finds himself in the Red Room and he has no idea what's going on.